marcbataille/stabilizer-circuits-normal-forms/README.md

-# stabilizer-circuits-normal-forms
+# stabilizer-circuits-normal-forms, graph states branch

-This source code is the C implementation with a simple text-based user interface of an algorithm that writes stabilizer quantum circuits under normal form.
+This source code is the C implementation with a simple text-based user interface of an algorithm that writes stabilizer quantum circuits in normal form.

-The process is described in a paper at : https://arxiv.org/abs/2012.09224.

 To compile the code just use the 'make' command : this creates the 'stabnf' command.

 The 'manual' mode of the command reproduces the induction steps of the  algorithm.

-The 'statistics' mode of the command allows to test the efficiency of the algorithm to reduce the gate count of a circuit.
+The 'statistics' mode of the command gives simple statistics to test the efficiency of a new implementation of graph states.

 Let n be the number of qubits of the circuits (2 <= n <= 1000).